 To ensure every child in Colorado has access to great educators who are supported in their professional growth evaluation requirements under Senate Bill 10-191 are intended to provide meaningful, annual evaluations for all licensed personnel including principals, teachers and other education professionals who are licensed by the state.

 In their work to help implement S.B.
-10-191, the State Council for Educator Effectiveness (SCEE) has identified nine categories of special services providers (referred to as other licensed personnel in law) and has outlined quality standards and elements applicable to all special services provider groups.
+10-191, the State Council for Educator Effectiveness (SCEE) identified nine categories of special services providers (referred to as other licensed personnel in law) and outlined quality standards and elements applicable to all special services provider groups.
 The overall intent is to ensure that special services providers’ (SSPs) evaluations provide meaningful and actionable feedback allowing for continuous improvement of practice.

 - Occupational Therapists

 To learn more abut special services providers evaluations, please download our fact sheet.